mobolo723/discord-dataclasses/README.md

 it could help me to learn coding.
 I could have saved sevral hours if I remembered it before launching me in that trip.

 > [!NOTE]
-> **Additional information :** Engish is not my native language so semantic errors can be found in this repo and comment may not be translated.
+> **Additional information :** English is not my native language so semantic errors can be found in this repo and comment may not be translated.